 Models of Web Application Components

-We can decide the model of any web application depending upon the number of servers and databases used.
+We can decide the model of any web application depending on the number of servers and databases used.
 In general, there are three models of web application components that are as follows:

 One Web Server, One Database